CallumRai/WildFireNet/README.md

 - `preprocess`: `clean.py` combines and cleans datasets, `predict.py` creates dataset to prediction features, and `transform.py` turns clean dataset into features

-- `results`: Contains notebook showing predictions resulting from the preliminary model, as described in the `roadmap.pdf` file.
+- `results`: Contains notebook showing predictions resulting from the preliminary model.

 - `train`: Contains the notebook in which the preliminary model was trained (Note: The model was trained using smaller versions of the datasets which can found here: https://drive.google.com/drive/folders/1G8R_xnjWk9WEXvx_hwYQT3rgDVywe1lW?usp=sharing)